zeugmaster/CashuSwift/README.md

 ## Basic Usage

-Most methods on `Mint` have additional parameters for customizing their behaviour (e.g. `preferredDistribution`, `seed` for deterministic secret generation)
+Most methods on `Mint` have additional parameters for customizing their behaviour (e.g. `preferredDistribution`, `seed` for deterministic secret generation).
+The library defines basic types like `Mint`, `Proof` etc., that conform to corresponding protocols.
+This allows a library user to either reuse these types or define their own in accordance with these protocols.

 #### Initializing a mint